Live from the Southern Command in sunny South Florida, it's Open Line Friday.

 I loved it.

-But anyway, um I I was even proud of uh McCain and um and Lamar came out and Cantor and I can't remember that.
+But anyway, I was even proud of McCain and Lamar came out and Cantor.

 Paul Ryan.

-Paul Ryan, uh, from Wisconsin.
+Paul Ryan from Wisconsin.

 But anyway, I really enjoyed that yesterday.

-I mean, I didn't watch every single bit because you know I do have a life.
+I mean, I didn't watch every single bit because, you know, I do have a life.

-But um I I was just very proud yesterday.
+But I was just very proud yesterday.

 Well, I did love the fact he got underneath Obama's very thin skin.